KamranSattary/ADA_P4_Blog/index.md

     return model

 ```

+Dropout is a regularization method used for neural networks tha probabilistically drops out nodes in the networks during training.
+We have selected the best dropout values and also the best optimization aalgorithm using grid search.

 The wrapper provides the model with the same API, or at very least a compatible API therefore we can easily use it in our Pipelines and Grid search that were discussed earlier.